Fort Wayne Roller Derby

 Fort Wayne Roller Derby (FWRD) is an open gender flat track roller derby league based in Fort Wayne, Indiana.
 Founded in 2005 originally as Fort Wayne Derby Girls, the league currently consists of a women's team and an open gender team that compete against teams from all over the United States and Canada.
 Fort Wayne Roller Derby is a member of the Women's Flat Track Derby Association (WFTDA).

 History

-Fort Wayne Derby Girls was the first flat track roller derby league in Indiana, founded in October 2005 by Danielle Nicolette (Abbott), who skates under the derby name "Little D Evil" and Tonya Vojtkofsky, who skated as "Minx", after they saw the Rat City Rollergirls in Seattle.
+Fort Wayne Derby Girls was the first flat track roller derby league in Indiana, founded in October 2005 by Danielle Smith (Abbott), who skates under the derby name "Little D Evil" and Tonya Vojtkofsky, who skated as "Minx", after they saw the Rat City Rollergirls in Seattle.